 Welcome to Road Signs and Blind Spots.

-My name is Jim Edmonds and as I mentioned under Purpose, much of what I write about comes from a long list of significant life experiences, virtually all that I would do over again if just for a bit of tweaking here and there.
+My name is Jim Edmonds and as mentioned under Purpose, much of what I write about comes from a long list of significant and survived life experiences, virtually all that I would do over again if just for a bit of tweaking here and there.